 What does each student receive in return?

-How are students assigned to work and a roommate?
+How are students assigned to work?

 Who pays for transportation, including airfares, cabs, shuttles, etc?